you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.minBy and _.maxBy

-Use Array#reduce for find the maximum or minimum collection item
+Use `Array.prototype.reduce()` for find the maximum or minimum collection item

   ```js
   // Underscore/Lodash